Lastoria-Royal-College-of-Science/Chem-18/README.md

 Ensure you have set up your environment as described in the [setup instruction](Setup%20Instruction.md).
 If you still encounter any problem or want to contribute to the course, please see the [contributing guideline](CONTRIBUTING.md).

-It is **HIGHLY** recommended to download the dated zip file in the [Release](https://github.com/Lastoria-Royal-College-of-Science/Chem-18/releases/tag/2025-11-07) part, but **NOT** clone the whole repo! *The source code may contain partially filled code cells, which contradicts our idea that you should type and run the code **YOURSELF**.* Typing and running the code yourself can greatly improve your comprehension of course concepts ( ´▽｀)
+It is **HIGHLY** recommended to download the dated zip file in the [latest release](https://github.com/Lastoria-Royal-College-of-Science/Chem-18/releases/latest), but **NOT** clone the whole repo! *The source code may contain partially filled code cells, which contradicts our idea that you should type and run the code **YOURSELF**.* Typing and running the code yourself can greatly improve your comprehension of course concepts ( ´▽｀)

 ---